maureenpage/maureen-page.github.io/_posts/2019-10-08-beginning_grad_school.md

 tags: [graduate school, project planning, thoughts]
 ---

+Here's a list of books that I came back to time and again as a graduate student.

 <img src="../img/posts/IMG_6385.JPG">

 Tomorrow is my exit seminar and the official end of my PhD at UC Davis!